Canadian sovereignty: Telecommunications

 Telecommunications play an essential role in the maintenance of Canada's identity and sovereignty.
 The Parliament of Canada created the Canada's Telecommunications Act to govern the use of telecommunications.
 Some of its objectives are "to facilitate the orderly development throughout Canada of a telecommunications system that serves to safeguard, enrich, and strengthen the social and economic fabric of Canada and its regions [...]
 Promote the use of Canadian transmission facilities for telecommunications within Canada and between Canada and points outside Canada [...]
 To respond to the economic and social requirements of users of telecommunications services [...]
 And to contribute to the protection of the privacy of persons."

-Furthermore, Canada's Telecommunications Act references the Broadcasting Act, which prescribes that broadcasting has an important role in Canadian sovereignty.
+Furthermore, the Telecommunications Act references the Broadcasting Act, which prescribes that broadcasting has an important role in Canadian sovereignty.
 The Canadian broadcasting system is legislated to be owned and controlled by Canadians.
 In this case, the Canadian Broadcasting Corporation, inaugurated 2 November 1936, has had the role of representing Canadians.
 CBC was established by the Broadcasting Act, which received royal assent on 23 June 1936, following "a royal commission that was concerned about the growing American influence in radio."
 Radios, television, and the CBC have significantly helped reunite Canadians and build its sovereignty.